Updated: March 2, 2021

 Create a financial inventory.

-Before anything else, it’s important that you have a complete view of your financial state.
+Before anything else, you must have a complete view of your financial state.
 List down all your assets and liabilities.
 Likewise, tabulate your monthly income and regular expenses.

 Do cashflow management.